The Bell Curve Theory of Life

 I’m Doing Just Fine Thank You

 The second reason more people do not fall at the upper end of the performance bell curve is that you can get along quite well in life living in the middle.
-You do not have to be excellent to have a stable job, make a nice income and live in the suburbs with your partner and kids (nothing against folks who live in the suburbs!).
+You do not have to be excellent to have a stable job, make a nice income, and live in the suburbs with your partner and kids (nothing against folks living in the suburbs!).
 For many people, this would be the good life.
 Most people do not challenge themselves to be their best and also do not expect it from others in their lives.

 Realism or Cynicism?

 Life is too short to run with the pack in the middle of the curve.
 Make the decision to be excellent in your personal and professional lives.
-It’s much more fun to be around people who care than those who are just getting by!
+It’s much more fun to be around people who truly care than those who are just getting by!